scalawaw/scalawaw.github.io/README.md

 ---

 List of companies using Scala and Scala-related technologies in Warsaw, Poland.
+You can find it [here][site].

 ## Company entry structure